FlynnVIN10/Council/LOCAL_SETUP.md

 - Activates venv
 - Starts API with reload on port 8000

-The Council will be available at http://localhost:8000
+After running `./council-restart.sh`, open **http://localhost:8000** in your browser to access The Council web UI.

 **Note**: The script uses robust process killing with proper waits to prevent port conflicts.
 Ollama output is logged to `ollama.log` for debugging.